dbgate/dbgate-docs/content/admin.md

 weight: 110
 ---

-Administration tool is available only on Premium edition.
+Administration tool is available only on Team Premium edition.
 In Community edition, please use configuration using [environment variables](/env-variables)

 All configuration from administration is saved into database, use [STORAGE_xxx environment variables](/env-variables/#premium-edition-configuration) for configure this.